fac-members/fac-slides/src/slides/information-evening/fac23-application-update.md

 - Receive an invite to Discord
 - Work through the rest of the course requirements with the community
 - Attend pairing evenings and workshops
-- Learn to both learn on your own and learn with others
+- Learn how to study on your own and with others

 ---